Arius-Development/ars_disassemble_weapons/README.md

 1. Easy to configure
 2. Resmon 0.0 idle and in use
-3. Saves durability when weapon disassembled
+3. Saves serial and durability when weapon disassembled
 4. Disassembles accessories

 **INSTALLATION**